Skip to content

 )

-// Proper disposal of resources to prevent memory leaks
+// Properly dispose resources to prevent memory leaks

 class _MyWidgetState extends State<MyWidget> {